 Founded as a mall food-court concept in Atlanta, the first standalone Chick-fil-A didn’t open until 1986, also in the Georgia state capital.
 Sales totaled $10.5 billion at more than 2,300 locations in 2018, a 16.7% surge on the prior year, according to Nation’s Restaurant News.

 “My brother Ben and I closed our first restaurant on the first Sunday after we opened in 1946 and my children have committed to closing our restaurants on Sundays long after I'm gone.
 I believe God honors our decision,” Cathy, who died in 2014, wrote in his book.

 But until analysts gained the ability to examine GPS data from mobile devices it wasn’t clear where Chick-fil-A’s loyal fans go on Sundays, something that has perplexed retail property owners and developers seeking to counter the drop-off in traffic caused by shuttered restaurants.
-Now Buxton’s analysts using its Live Mobile Insights platform can monitor pings from devices in Chick-fil-A outlets and see where those same mobile phones show up on Sundays.
+Now Buxton analysts using mobile GPS data can monitor pings from devices in Chick-fil-A outlets and see where those same mobile phones show up on Sundays.

 Top of the Barrel

 The business that enjoys the most widespread gain in traffic on a Sunday over the rest of the week from Chick-fil-A customers is Cracker Barrel.
 In addition to enjoying the biggest increase in foot traffic in its home state of Tennessee, the country style chain known for fried chicken and biscuits is the favorite Chick-fil-A substitute in 18 other states, including several along the eastern seaboard from Massachusetts to Florida, as well as in the South and Midwest.
 Cracker Barrel, which generated fiscal 2018 sales of $3 billion from 660 locations in 45 states, is the No. 2 choice in a further six states and places third in four more.